KVIncubator/essentials--legacy.playground.ninjaframework/README.md

 # Blog Application

-Sample blog application built on top of Ninja, the full-featured Java web framework.
+Blog application built on top of Ninja, the full-featured Java web framework.

 ## Installation